y-scope/clp/components/core/src/clp/regex_utils/README.md

 ### Includes

-* The translator function returns a `Result<T,E>` type, which can either contain a value or an error code.
+* The translator function returns a `Result<std::string, std::error_code>` type, which can either contain a value or an error code.

 To use the translator: